 How AVOs are issued

-In NSW, AVO applications can be made either by police officers or by persons seeking to protect themselves from violence, stalking or intimidation.
-Both forms of application are common.
+In NSW, Apprehended Violence Order (AVO) applications can be made either by police officers or by persons seeking to protect themselves from violence, stalking or intimidation.
 Police attending to domestic incidents often apply for a provisional AVO, which is an order that is in place until the matter first goes to court.
 Individuals seeking an AVO for their own protection must file an application with the court.

 Both paths offer the potential for error.
 Violence does not need to have been committed for an AVO to be issued.
 As an example, when police attend a domestic incident where aggressive or intimidating behaviour is involved, and they believe a person may be at risk, their internal code of practice on domestic violence and AVOs requires them to make an application for an AVO.
 They do not need to have witnessed violence, or have any evidence of violence having been perpetrated.
 Nor do they need the person at risk to agree to an AVO – their suspicion or belief that a person is at risk of violence or intimidation requires them to take steps to ensure that person’s safety.

 Why police sometimes get it wrong

 It’s not surprising that some officers err on the side of caution – if a serious assault or worse occurred after they had decided an AVO was unnecessary, it would be understandable that more senior officers, the victim’s family and the community would question their decision.